Debt Settlement Pros & Cons

 Debt Snowball Method

-The Debt Snowball process prioritizes paying off your smallest debt first.
+The debt snowball method process prioritizes paying off your smallest debt first.
 If you have many creditors you are not always sure which is top on the list to pay off first.
 This method helps identify your smallest debts, pay them off faster, and then focus on those with bigger balances.
 The process gives you a sense of accomplishment helping you stay motivated.

 Debt Avalanche Method